Layout and styling¶

 via CSS, you can write normal CSS to provide your own look and feel

-s (if you really want to).
+for Reahl Widgets (if you really want to).
 In

-the reference documentation for each Widget
+the reference documentation for each Widget an

 explanation is given of what the HTML for that

-looks like, for this purpose.
+Widget looks like, for this purpose.
 (Similar

-documentation is provided with Layout
+documentation is provided with Layouts.)

 In order to use your own CSS on a page, you need to add a link to it on

-subclass.
+your HTML5Page subclass.
 For example in the __init__

 of your class, you can write: